slint-ui/slint/docs/langref.md

 ### Conversions

 * `int` can be converted implicitly to `float` and vice-versa
 * `int` and `float` can be converted implicitly to `string`
- * `physical_length` and `length` can be converted implictly to eachother only in context where the pixel ratio is known.
+* `physical_length` and `length` can be converted implicitly to each other only in context where the pixel ratio is known.
- * the units type (`length`, `physical_length`, `duration`, ...) cannot be converted to numbers (`float` or `int`) but they can be devided with themself to result in a number.
-Similarily, a number can be multiplied by one of these unit.
+* the units type (`length`, `physical_length`, `duration`, ...) cannot be converted to numbers (`float` or `int`) but they can be divided by themselves to result in a number.
+Similarly, a number can be multiplied by one of these unit.
 The idea is that one would multiply by `1px` or divide by `1px` to do such conversions
 * The literal `0` can be converted to any of these types that have associated unit.
 * Struct types convert with another struct type if they have the same property names and their types can be converted.
     The source struct can have either missing properties, or extra properties.
 But not both.
- * Array generaly do not convert between eachother.
+* Array generally do not convert between each other.
 But array literal can be converted if the type does convert.
 * String can be converted to float by using the `to_float` function.
 That function returns 0 if the string is not a valid number. you can check with `is_float` if the string contains a valid number

 ```60